Using a sales and marketing CRM in an agency is a strange love-hate relationship that is as much psychology as practical application.

 We’re at a fork in this road

-Or do they buckle down and make some company-wide decisions on what will become the expectation and the standard?
+Or do they buckle down and make some company-wide decisions on what will become the sales and marketing CRM expectations and standards?
 Doing so takes both a financial commitment and a time investment to:

 - customize and establish the architecture of the database,